 Computational resources are available as part of the theory component of PARADIM’s Materials-By-Design Toolbox.
 Users can find information about available software, specific hands-on tutorials, lecture videos, and a computational support forum to communicate with PARADIM scientists.
 The menu will navigate users to various tutorials based on standard DFT calculations using the open source Quantum Espresso package as well as many-body calculations beyond DFT using the YAMBO code.
 The tutorials are designing to help both expert and non-expert users.
 Users can also find information on how to access and run calculations at supercomputing facilities available through PARADIM.

-For technical assistance with your calculations consult the PARADIM theory tutorials, the PARADIM computational support forum, or reach out to our PARADIM theory staff.
+For technical assistance with your calculations consult the PARADIM theory tutorials, or reach out to our PARADIM theory staff.

 Solid State and Quantum Chemistry Codes